DocLivsey/MovieHub-API/README.md

 ### Cinema library web application "MovieHub"

+> [!NOTE]
-this project is one of two microservices that make up a web application
+> This project is one of two microservices that make up a web application

+## Contents
+1. Requirements
+2. Project Description
+3. How to use (maybe deleted)